 FMO recognizes that the impact of country risk differs across the financial products it offers.
-Multiple countries and regions were subject to a downgrade throughout 2021.
-In 2021, Kenya, Myanmar and Nepal were downgraded by one or more notches, in which BP's exposure amounted around 12% of the total committed portfolio.
+Multiple countries and regions were subject to a downgrade throughout 2022.
+Noteworthy changes in country ratings are downgrades of Ghana to F20 (2021: F16), the Lao People's Democratic Republic to F19 (2021: F18) and Peru to F9 (2021: F8).
 Building Prospects has several investments which cover multiple countries, which are labeled as regional investments.
-Therefore, the downgrades of the regions Asia and Africa are noteworthy as well, as circa 24% of the total committed portfolio is labeled as regional investments in these two regions
+Therefore, the one-notch downgrades of the regions Global and Latin America & the Caribbean are noteworthy as well.